Module Structure¶

 }

-solves the mentioned shortcomings.
-SqliteAccountProvider
+The interface AccountProvider solves the mentioned shortcomings.
+SqliteAccountProvider can change and

-in this sample) for verifications in unit tests without anyone
+for example expose more fields (allAccounts in this sample) for verifications in unit tests without anyone

 knowing as the interface doesn’t need to be updated.
 Sqlite is a pure implementation detail and no consumer

-has to know about it.
+of AccountProvider has to know about it.
 This allows us to easily swap the implementation for a fake

 Breaking the dependency serves an additional purpose especially in Kotlin Multiplatform when implementations have platform dependencies: